Right-to-try law: States with right-to-try laws

-In May 2014, Colorado became the first state to pass a right-to-try law.
+In 2014, Colorado became the first state to pass a right-to-try law.
 As of August 2018, 41 states had enacted such laws: Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Florida, Georgia, Idaho, Iowa, Illinois, Indiana, Kentucky, Louisiana, Maine, Maryland, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, Washington, West Virginia, Wisconsin, and Wyoming.

 In April 2022, Arizona enacted an expanded version of its right-to-try law.

+In May 2023, Montana passed a bill expanding the Right to Try Act, giving patients to access experimental therapeutics that have passed Phase I clinical trials but are not yet approved by the FDA.

 Federal right-to-try law

-In January 2017, a federal right to try bill was introduced in the Senate by Republican Ron Johnson of Wisconsin.
-Johnson was able to pass his bill in the Senate on August 3, 2017, in a unanimous consent motion.
-Johnson had threatened to hold up a Senate vote on the FDA Reauthorization Act of 2017 (FDARA), a must-pass piece of legislation that allows the FDA to operate, if an amendment on right to try was not added to that bill.
-Johnson agreed to drop a hold on FDARA in exchange for a unanimous consent motion.
-A companion House bill was introduced in February 2017; the following month it was referred to the House Subcommittee on Crime, Terrorism, Homeland Security, and Investigations.
-On March 21, 2018, the House of Representatives passed a right to try bill, sending it to the Senate for consideration.
-On May 22, the Senate passed S.204, the 'Trickett Wendler, Frank Mongiello, Jordan McLinn and Matthew Bellina Right to Try Act', and sent it to President Trump who signed it on May 30, 2018, creating a uniform system for terminal patients seeking access to investigational treatments.
+In January 2017, a federal right-to-try bill was introduced in the Senate by Republican Ron Johnson of Wisconsin.
+Johnson's bill passed the Senate on August 3, 2017, in a unanimous consent motion.
+Johnson had threatened to hold up a Senate vote on the FDA Reauthorization Act of 2017 (FDARA), a must-pass piece of legislation that allows the FDA to operate, if a right-to-try amendment was not added to it.
+He agreed to drop a hold on FDARA in exchange for a unanimous consent motion.
+A companion House bill was introduced in February 2017; the next month it was referred to the House Subcommittee on Crime, Terrorism, Homeland Security, and Investigations.
+On March 21, 2018, the House passed a right-to-try bill, sending it to the Senate for consideration.
+On May 22, the Senate passed S.204, the Trickett Wendler, Frank Mongiello, Jordan McLinn and Matthew Bellina Right to Try Act, and sent it to President Trump, who signed it on May 30, 2018, creating a uniform system for terminal patients seeking access to investigational treatments.